duongratdepchai/plugins-archive/unlimited-elements-for-elementor-premium/readme.txt

 3. Navigate to Unlimited Elements in the WordPress side menu and install the widget you want by hovering over it and clicking install.

 == Changelog ==

+version 1.5.75: 2023-07-05

+* Feature: added some suggestion text to add some memory in the troubleshooting section in case that needed
+* Fix: the wrong author was displayed in loop post meta data
+* Fix: do_shortcode to html items inside the grid and dynamic loop
+* Update: Updated Freemius SDK to the latest version

+version 1.5.74: 2023-07-04

+* Fix: show search widgets at plugin install.
+* Fix: menu picker depts in multisource
+* Fix: set the author data to be retrievable in dynamic grid template
+* Fix: show meta fields switcher didn't worked in multisource menu items

+version 1.5.73: 2023-06-26

+* Feature: added options for revisions in widget editor
+* Fix: added support for wordpress proxy in api calling
+* Fix: fixed empty post in query result
+* Fix: fixed "wrong template ID" elementor error in post accordion

+version 1.5.72: 2023-06-21

+* Fix: added the swf extension in the allowed files in assets
+* Feature: prepared the plugin for sort filter
+* Change: updated freemius sdk to 2.5.9

+version 1.5.71: 2023-06-20

+* Change: removed js includes of the forms and filters from backend editor
+* Change: changed colors of the free version notification in dark mode
+* Fix: fix the "link" type in wpml integration automatic translation
+* Feature: add support for the conditions in ue forms

 version 1.5.70 2023-06-19: